SoftwareGuy/NodeListServer/README.md

 _**Please consider a donation (see the Ko-Fi button above) if this server software is useful to you.**_

+## Support Update
+While issue tickets are the preferred way of support, you may also ask for support on the [Oiran Studio Discord](https://discord.gg/kUvJYjrbHE).
+It may be a faster way of getting support if I'm not busy with other client tasks.
+Sometimes issue ticket notificatons get snowed under a truck load of new email.

 ## Features

 -   **OSS Core:** Feel free to tailor it to your needs, it's open source.
 Find a bug?
 Fix it, shoot me a PR, let me review and if it looks good, congrats!